-Here’s how the finished product from the last post looks like.
-Much better than the previous one, now I can pivot the bike on it.
+Here’s how the finished side stand from the last post looks like.
+Much better than the previous one, now I can pivot the bike on it and don’t worry that it will snap.

-After I had ditched the centre stand last year, I got tired of jacking the bike up on pieces of wood every time I wanted to do some serious work on it, and I decided I need a service stand.
-So I went to the shop buy soma no prescription and bought… some square profiles 30mm x 30mm x 3mm and built one.
-Doing it I realised that now that I actually can weld a bit, I need to focus on the “keeping things straight and square” side of it.
-Mainly to have the patience to make jigs etc. I’m always rushing to get to the welding as fast as possible, when in fact it’s more like a finishing touch to all the designing, measuring, cutting, fitting and other 80% of the work necessary to get a good result.
+After I had ditched the centre stand last year (or the centre stand ditched me, it’s still disputed) I got tired of jacking the bike up on pieces of wood every time I wanted to do some serious work on it.
+So I decided I need a service stand.
+So I went to the shop and bought… some square profiles 30mm x 30mm x 3mm and built one myself.
+While doing it I realised that now that I actually can weld a bit, I need to focus on the “keeping things straight and square” side of it.
+Mainly to have the patience to make jigs etc. I’m always rushing to get to the welding as fast as possible, when in fact it’s more like a finishing touch to all the designing, measuring, cutting, fitting which is like 80% of the work.

 I ended up recutting and rewelding the thing a few times to get it reasonably straight.
 But it works like a charm!